-When you finally have your end product ready to send, don’t.
-Once you’ve done it, there is no going back.
+When you finally have your end product ready to send, stop.
+Once you’ve sent it, there is no going back.
 Test it first with several email accounts within your business.
-Not only can you revise it again but you can see how is it going to be received and viewed across different email clients like Outlook, Gmail and Apple Mail.
+Not only can you revise it again, but you can see how is it going to be received and viewed across different email clients like Outlook, Gmail and Apple Mail.

 You have finally launched.
 Now what?
 Begin tracking the campaign’s performance.
 How many patients have opened the email, clicked through to your website, unsubscribed, etc. This valuable information will help you measure your performance and craft future email campaigns.